Center for Grid Security

 Read More…

-RELEASE: SAFE Applauds Introduction of Permitting Reform Package
+STATEMENT: SAFE Applauds Introduction of Permitting Reform Package

 Provisions on Interregional Planning and Accelerated Judicial Review are Key to Energy Leadership and National Security Washington, D.C.—The Senate Energy and Natural Resources Committee has unveiled a bipartisan permitting reform proposal led by Chairman Joe Manchin (I-W.Va.) and Ranking Member John Barrasso (R-Wyo.).
 In response, SAFE experts issued the following statements: Robbie Diamond, Founder and […]